learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Added "View on site" links to a number of user-related pages in the administration pages.
 - Added duration-from-now labels next to deadline form fields.
 - Made the text on the profile form clearer when users can not change their grade/dob.
+- Added emailcodes to the subjects of all emails to class/section lists (i.e. "[prefix] [emailcode] Subject").
+The prefix can be changed in the admin pages (and will be omited from the subject if not set).

 Minor bug fixes
 ~~~~~~~~~~~~~~~